Colorado Trail Gear List – Big 3 Changes! | Average Hiker

 Total Weight: 3.6 ounces

-This is a light weight kit.
-The Colorado Trail is established.
-I won't be bush wacking or spending times in sketchy areas.
+My first-aid kit is lightweight.
+The Colorado Trail is established, and I won't be bushwacking or spending time in sketchy areas.
 My feet are pretty tough, so I no longer tape moleskin or some of the other blister remedies.
 My extra bandanna can serve as a sling or wrap if needed.

 Of everything in the kit, Tinactin is what I use the most.
 For rashes or monkey butt, NOTHING is better, and I get them on every hike at one point or another.

-Imodium is the other must have for me.
+Imodium is the other must-have for me.
 My stomach is sensitive.
 I take it the first 2-3 days hiking while my stomach is adjusting to trail food.
-It helps keep things normal.
+It helps keep things regular.

 Total Weight: 25.5 ounces

-I have a post with a little more detail on my Electronics & Gadgets.
+I have a post with more detail on my Electronics & Gadgets.

 Total Weight: 17 ounces